 With only one place we had to be over the next four days we all felt the weight of the last few months lift almost immediately.
 As long as we were at the agreed heli pick up point at midday on Sunday then we were free to do whatever we wanted for the next 96 hours, or thereabouts.
 It’s not often you get an opportunity to just roam the wilderness these days as we naturally tend to pile more and more responsibilities onto ourselves the older we get.

 To me, being in the back country with everything you need on your back and with the best crew of humans means you should use that opportunity to try to let go, keep the plans as basic as possible and just see where things takes you.
 Shall we push on?
 Sure, nowhere else to be right now.
-Early finishes at the end of each day afforded us the luxury of setting up a nice camp, getting a good fire going and taking a moment to just stop, breathe and skull from the 2L goon sack of wine Nico carried around with him.
+Early finishes at the end of each day afforded us the luxury of setting up a nice camp, getting a good fire going, brewing up a Back Country Meal, and taking a moment to just stop, breathe and skull from the 2L goon sack of wine Nico carried around with him.
 MVP.

 For the record, in my opinion at least, it was Team Wet Wade who made the right call for the trip but it was very, very close.
 Everyone was a winner at some point in time, I know I had a brief moment of regret early on in the first day as my body temperature plummeted to worrying levels but of course I kept that to myself as I stared longingly at Adam’s warm and dry waders and cracked another beer.
 I’m not cold, you’re cold.
 That brief experience was to be balanced out nicely in the next few days as we were grinding our way uphill for a couple of hours, packs on and most definitely getting a good sweat on.
 You couldn’t have paid me to be in waders at that point and of course more than a few smug statements may have been flung the way of Nico and Adam to make up for the pain and suffering experienced earlier on.